kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/04_Suspend.md

 The task is to change the code of the function loading contributors to make use of these new `suspend` functions.

-However, a `suspend` function can't be called everywhere, if it is called from `loadContributorsBlocking`, there will be an error "Suspend function 'getOrgRepos' should only be called from a coroutine or another suspend function".
+However, a `suspend` function can't be called everywhere, if it is called from `loadContributorsBlocking`, there will be an error:
+"Suspend function 'getOrgRepos' should only be called from a coroutine or another suspend function".
 So, we need to mark our new version of the `loadContributors` function as `suspend` in order to use this new API.

 Please now do the following task, and right after that we'll discuss how `suspend` functions actually work and how they are different from regular ones.
-We'll also see by how you can call a `suspend` function from a non-suspending one.
+We'll also see how to call a `suspend` function from a non-suspending one.

 #### Task